rantavishav/react-typescript-boilerplate-vite/src/_utils/Readme.md

 # Util

-This folder contains utility functions and modules that are used throughout the project.
+This folder contains shared utility functions and modules that are used throughout the project.

 ## Contents